Supporting imagery

 The controller of the Virtual Boy is very peculiar compared to the rest of the console line.
 Somewhat similar to the Super Nintendo one, without the ‘X’ & ‘Y’ buttons, a larger handler and an extra D-Pad on the right.
 On top of all this, you can’t look at it while playing.

 Also, because the controller is also supposed to supply power, it comes with a removable battery magazine on the back.
 The cartridge is called Tap and fits six AA batteries.
-If users got fed up with looking for batteries after any of the six wears out, they could also to buy a different tap which connects to an external power supply.
+If users got fed up with looking for batteries after any of the six wears out, they could also buy a different tap that connects to an external power supply.

 Operating System